-All model based calibration parameters are set in the AvL factory Engineering test lab.
+All model based calibration parameters are set by the AvL Calibration group.
 All customer based parameters are set before final test by the AvL Service group.
 The Service group test procedure includes steps that verify that every calibration parameter is set correctly.
 Upon successful completion of testing at AvL, all of the configuration parameters and files for every antenna system are recorded and stored by the Service group for future reference.